koii-network/ezsandbox/Get Started - Quick Intro/README.md

-# Run Your First Task in 2 Min
+i# Run Your First Task in 2 Min

 1. Install and set up the [desktop node](https://www.koii.network/node).